guettli/speaking-clearly/README.md

 to live -- the life

-to think -- to sink
+to think -- to sink -- to sync

 the angle -- the angel